TEAMAI4SG/Lab7-Intro-Git-GitHub/README.md

 ```

-3. Check which branch you are in by typing the below command in your Git Bash terminal.
+   c.
+Check which branch you are in by typing the below command in your Git Bash          terminal.

 ```Python
 git branch
 ```

-4. Merge the Feature Branch into Main:
+   d.
+Merge the Feature Branch into Main:

    - The code below will allow you to switch back to the ‘main’ branch and merge         the ‘feature’ branch:
      1) The first line of the code switches to the ‘main’ branch
      2) The second line of the code merges the changes from the ‘feature’ branch            into it.

 ```Python
 git checkout main